Accessibility Tools (CTRL+U)

 Nursing Direct Admission

-When you apply to PLU as a high school senior and put on your application that you want to major in Nursing, you’re automatically considered for Nursing Direct Admission.
+When you apply to PLU as a high school senior by December 1 and put on your application that you want to major in Nursing, you’re automatically considered for Nursing Direct Admission.
 To be considered for direct admission, you must have a 3.4 or higher weighted cumulative GPA and three or more college-preparatory math and science courses (e.g. Algebra 2 and higher, chemistry, physics, earth science, biology) with a B- or better grade.

 If directly admitted, you’re guaranteed a spot in the Nursing program your junior year at PLU as long as you have met the PLU academic requirements during your first two years.